armhzjz/DenseNet/README.md

 Once your environment has the DenseNet package and its dependencies you can simply run the script (i.e. `python3 Cifar-10.py`).

+For instance, I tested this script by running the following command line which produced a 'test_log.log' which you can also find in the [Cifar-10](https://github.com/armhzjz/DenseNet/tree/master/tests/Cifar-10) folder:

+`python3 Cifar-10.py > test_log.log`

 ## Authors <a name = "authors"></a>

 - [@armhzjz](https://github.com/armhzjz)